The nmcli command on Linux Examples and Usages

 Error: Connection activation failed: No suitable device was found for this connection.
 (Device ens160 is not available because the profile is not compatible with the device (mismatching interface name)).

-The following image shows how to activate and deactivate a connection and how to fix the interface name error.
+When you activate a new connection, the existing connection becomes inactive.
+The following image shows how to activate and deactivate a connection and fix the interface name error.

 #nmcli con del custeth1